 A sassy chef with an expansive palette.
 From tacos to Thai and Caribbean to Cajun, the Sassy Chef has you covered.
 This pop-up eatery prides itself on incorporating a melting pot of cuisines and cultures in its menu shared throughout the city.
-Between their signature Taco Tuesdays at the 504 Craft Beer Reserve and surprises menus at Wrong Iron, and the plethora of other places and projects they take on, the Sassy Chef is busy introducing new flavors throughout New Orleans.
+Between their signature Taco Tuesdays at the 504 Craft Beer Reserve and surprises menus at Wrong Iron, and the plethora of other places and projects they take on.
 Check out their FB event page to stay up to date on the next move.